 The blue infinity of the sky and the sea can be contained within a huge clay pot.
 Or rather two.
 That’s how I felt when I witnessed the indigo dyeing demonstration.
 We were led into a special room, prepared to house the two clay pots filled with the mysterious blue liquid.
 On a small shelf, an altar rests.
 Simple and clear, the altar is there to venerate the blue Kami, a deity like so many others in the Shinto pantheon that protects the aizome, or indigo dyeing.
 First of all, we pray in the Shinto way to invoke the blue Kami.
 Now the demonstration can started:

 After dyeing, the threads are opened into the air and rinsed thoroughly in running water.
 The indigo baths are stirred every day, care needed to keep them alive at all times.
 Indigo dyeing is a very complex process that requires a lot of knowledge and several stages of fermentation.
 Quite different from the regular process of plants dyeing that basically some parts of the plant are boiled in water.
 But this will give subject to many other posts.
-The important thing now is to dive into this deep blue that is also offered to us by a plant: Persicaria tinctoria.
+The most important thing now is to dive into this deep blue that is also offered to us by a plant: Persicaria tinctoria.

 Weaving the threads